-Akamai's chief decision-maker, as defined under SFAS No. 131, "Disclosures About Segments of an Enterprise and Related Information" ("SFAS No. 131"), is the Chief Executive Officer and the executive management team.
-As of December 31, 2008, Akamai operated in one industry segment: providing global services for accelerating and improving the delivery of content and applications over the Internet.
+Akamai's chief decision-maker, as defined under the authoritative guidance for disclosures about segments of an enterprise and related information, is the Chief Executive Officer and the executive management team.
+As of December 31, 2009, Akamai operated in one industry segment: providing global services for accelerating and improving the delivery of content and applications over the Internet.
 The Company is not organized by market, and is managed and operated as one business.
 A single management team that reports to the Chief Executive Officer comprehensively manages the entire business.
 The Company does not operate any material separate lines of business or separate business entities with respect to its services.
-Accordingly, the Company does not accumulate discrete financial information with respect to separate product lines and does not have separately reportable segments as defined by SFAS No. 131.

 The Company deploys its servers into networks worldwide.
+As of December 31, 2009, the Company had approximately \$139.8 million and \$42.6 million of property and equipment, net of accumulated depreciation, located in the United States and foreign locations, respectively.
 As of December 31, 2008, the Company had approximately \$138.6 million and \$35.9 million of property and equipment, net of accumulated depreciation, located in the United States and foreign locations, respectively.
-As of December 31, 2007, the Company had approximately \$107.9 million and \$26.6 million of property and equipment, net of accumulated depreciation, located in the United States and foreign locations, respectively.

 Akamai sells its services and licenses through a sales force located both domestically and abroad.
-For the years ended December 31, 2008, 2007 and 2006, approximately 25%, 23% and 22%, respectively, of revenues was derived from the Company's operations outside the United States, of which 18%, 17% and 18% of overall revenues, respectively, were related to Europe.
+For the years ended December 31, 2009, 2008 and 2007, approximately 28%, 25% and 23%, respectively, of revenues was derived from the Company's operations outside the United States, of which 18%, 18%, and 17% of overall revenues, respectively, were related to Europe.
 Other than the United States, no single country accounted for 10% or more of the Company's total revenues for any reported period.